Navaneetha-Rajesh/ASME_MEC/README.md

   # ASME Student Chapter Website

   This is a code bundle for ASME Student Chapter Website.
-The original project is available at https://www.figma.com/design/N62O37yQUSo4oJEIzASPm2/ASME-Student-Chapter-Website.

   ## Running the code